lostechies/blog/_derickbailey/2011-08-03-stop-using-backbone-as-if-it-were-a-stateless-web-server.md

 The delete route and view often look like this:

-[gist id=1123795 file=1-routing-delete.js]
+{% gist 1123795 1-routing-delete.js %}

 With an HTML layout that looks like this (after being rendered):

-[gist id=1123795 file=2-routing-delete.html]
+{% gist 1123795 2-routing-delete.html %}

 Yes, this is functional.
 You can click on that link and it will delete the model in question.
 The rendered view for that model will also be removed from the HTML that is displayed on the screen.
 As functional as this is, though, there are several problems with it.

 ### Browser History

 One of the features that we get with Backbone&#8217;s router is the ability to control the browser&#8217;s history and the back button.
 Every time we send the browser to a new url#route, Backbone records it in the browser&#8217;s history.
 This allows us to move backward and forward in the application, using the browser&#8217;s backward and forward navigation button.

 When we use a delete route, we get the deletion stuffed into our browser&#8217;s history.
 If we hit the back button, after navigating to another url#route, the router will try to find and delete the model again.
 It gets even worse if we are routing deletes of groups of things.
 Assume that we routed to #/delete/green in order to delete all items that are colored green.
 Then the user adds several new items that are green.
 Now that they are done, they click through the back button history in order to get to where they started.
 Along the way, they hit the #/delete/green route again, and all of the work they had just done is destroyed.

 To prevent these bad scenarios and prevent unwanted errors from models not existing when the router fires the delete code again, we have to put null checks around things.
 This makes our code a little uglier, a little less readable and gives us more to maintain over time.